pubudug/grok-monads-with-java/README.md

 To make an attempt at learning Monads I re-write the code from https://blog.jcoglan.com/2011/03/05/translation-from-haskell-to-javascript-of-selected-portions-of-the-best-introduction-to-monads-ive-ever-read/, in Java.

-The code will be available in the `javascripttojava` package.
+The code is available in the `javascripttojava` package.
 I would recommend reading the blog post first and then looking at the code in the above mentioned package.

 Since the Javascript code returns tuples from methods, I use a tuple library.